AnandChowdhary/get-computed-label/README.md

 # 🏷️ Get computed label

-Get an element's computed label from the Accessibility Tree
+Get an element's computed label ("Accessible Name") from the Accessibility Tree

 ## 💡 Why?